Updated October 25, 2022

 What technology tools do I really need?

 Once you have audited your current tools take a look at what technology is in need of replacement or software that is missing from your stack.
 A good lens to view this is better understanding your business goals for 2021.
-Are you looking to grow your marketing for new lead or do you want to focus on closing more of those leads that you do get?
+Are you looking to grow your marketing for new leads or do you want to focus on closing more of those leads that you do get?
 Or maybe it’s improving your transaction management process so you can close more deals.

 By understanding your goals, you can look for tools that will help you achieve them.
 Simply saying “I need video” because that is the fast fad, doesn’t really help you evaluate what tools will really help your business grow.